The restaurant industry is reeling from a widely reported labor shortage, causing many operations to change the way they function.

 To adapt to these challenges, many restaurants have cut their hours — eliminating a meal period like lunch or an entire day of service — reduced their seating capacity, or shrunk their menu to streamline kitchen operations.

-The solutions to this industrywide challenge are multi-layered, and operators are working both ends toward the middle — focusing not only on improving staffing levels but also on adjusting processes to boost efficiency and throughput.
+The solutions to this industrywide challenge are multi-layered, and operators are working both ends toward the middle.
+They’re focusing not only on improving staffing levels but also on adjusting processes to boost efficiency and throughput.

 On the staffing side, restaurants can seek to improve hiring through creative (and generous) hiring tactics.
 A focus on retaining existing workers by boosting morale and creating a positive work environment can also have a lasting impact.